Chart Color Schemes

 Population growth drivers in Wembley Downs - Churchlands - Woodlands are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

 Wembley Downs - Churchlands - Woodlands' population is 16,521 as of November 2025.
-This reflects a growth of 1,477 people since the 2021 Census, which reported a population of 15,044.
-The increase is inferred from ABS estimates: 16,459 in June 2024 and an additional 60 validated new addresses since the Census date.
-This results in a density ratio of 2,060 persons per square kilometer, above national averages assessed by AreaSearch.
-The area's growth rate of 9.8% since the 2021 census exceeds the national average of 8.9%.
-Population growth was primarily driven by overseas migration (91.4%).
+This reflects an increase of 1,477 people since the 2021 Census, which reported a population of 15,044.
+The change was inferred from ABS data showing an estimated resident population of 16,459 in June 2024 and an additional 60 validated new addresses since the Census date.
+This results in a population density ratio of 2,060 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+The area's growth rate of 9.8% since the 2021 census exceeded the national average of 8.9%, marking it as a growth leader in the region.
+Overseas migration contributed approximately 91.4% of overall population gains during recent periods, with all drivers including interstate migration and natural growth being positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, AreaSearch utilises ABS Greater Capital Region projections released in 2023 based on 2022 data.
-Projected growth indicates an above median increase by 2041, with the area expected to gain 2,325 persons, representing a total increase of 13.7%.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 using a base year of 2022.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch uses growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Population projections indicate an above median growth for statistical areas across the nation, with the area expected to increase by 2,325 persons to 2041, reflecting a gain of 13.7% over the 17 years.

 Frequently Asked Questions - Population